-This board game is a great way to get students speaking using the target language that you taught in step 1, 2, and 3.
+This board game is a great way to get students to speak using the target language that you taught in steps 1, 2, and 3.

-Students will take turns rolling the dice and moving their game piece.
-After moving their game piece, students should make a dialogue with their partner based on the occupation depicted in the square.
+Students will take turns rolling the dice and moving their game pieces.
+After moving their game piece, students should have a dialogue with their partner based on the occupation depicted in the square.

 Step 5: Speaking Activity 2 – Find Your Partner

 This ESL speaking activity get’s students up out of their seats and interacting with their classmates.
 For this game, you can re-use the student cards that were used in the line bingo game above.
 In this game, students must walk around and talk with their friends to find someone with the same card as them.

 To play this game, give each student a job card.
 Instruct students that they are not allowed to show the card to anybody.
 To find their partner, students must walk around and speak with their classmates using the target language.